New York Truck Accident Attorneys

 Get Witness Information

 If there were witnesses present at the time of the accident or if there were people who came to help, you need to take their contact information.
-Such information comes in handy for your lawyer when they need to record their statements.
+Such information comes in handy for your truck accident attorneys when they need to record their statements.

 Notify the Insurance Company